NamitS27/Document-Searching-Ranking/README.md

 ### Prerequisites

-What things you need to install the software and how to install them
+Additional packages required to run the project are :

 ```
 PyMuPDF